intro-to-data/syllabus/syllabus.md

 is going to be a learning curve.
 If class is the first time you encounter a concept, you won't learn this material.

-## Week 01:
+## Week 01: Course Introduction
 - **Topics:**
     - Course Introduction
-    - Please complete your name poster!
+    - ~Please complete your name poster!~
     - Complete class survey (if you have not already done so).
     - What is "Data Science"?
     - What is Tidy Data?